Every winter, power outages inevitably hit. When they do, hundreds or even thousands of people find themselves without heat during winter.

 - Mix dish soap with warm water.
 Use it to wipe the area of the spill.

 - If possible, use fans to speed up the evaporation of the kerosene fumes.
 Make sure the space is well-ventilated.

 A siphon is the safest way to add fuel to a kerosene heater.
 If you must manually pour to refuel, make sure you use a funnel and pour very carefully!
 Clean up any spills immediately.

 Only add fuel to a kerosene heater when it is turned off and cool.
 Always take the heater or fuel container outdoors for refueling.

 How to Store Fuel

-Compared to other types of fuel (such as storing gasoline), kerosene is very easy to store.
+Compared to other fuel types (such as gasoline), kerosene is very easy to store.
 It lasts a long time and won’t freeze or evaporate.

 Make sure you have an approved container for storing the kerosene.
-It is important that you don’t use glass as it can absorb heat and cause the kerosene to ignite.
+You mustn’t use glass as it can absorb heat and cause the kerosene to ignite.

 Most kerosene containers are plastic.
-If you want to store kerosene for longer periods though, metal is the best option.
+Metal is the best option if you want to store kerosene for long periods.

-Kerosene containers are blue in color.
+Kerosene containers are blue.
 Some people say it is okay to use gasoline containers to store kerosene.
-However, this is a really bad idea.
+However, this is a terrible idea.